xalaida/laravel-tree/README.md

 #### Ancestors

 The `ancestors` relation is a custom relation that works only in "read" mode.
-It allows to get all ancestors of the node.
+It allows getting all ancestors of the node.

 ##### Example